IvicaV/LeanTabs/README.md

 ### 🔒 The "Triple Safety" Net
 I engineered LeanTabs to make data loss impossible.
-1.  **Session Archives:** Every clean action creates a visible, editable list of links in your dashboard.
+1.  **Session Archives:** Every cleanup creates a visible, editable list of links in your dashboard.
 2.  **Unified Auto-Backup:** A fail-safe background mechanism that creates a full backup file of *everything* you cleaned.
 Even if you delete a session by mistake, the global backup has you covered.
 3.  **Privacy First:** Your data belongs to you.
 LeanTabs stores all your sessions and links **locally on your device** (`chrome.storage`).
 I do not track you, have no analytics, and do not upload your data to any cloud servers.
 ![Settings Menu](assets/LeanTabs_Settings.png)